South Dakota Insurance Continuing Education

 This course is approved by the South Dakota Division of Insurance (ID 1275967).

 This 8 hour class is approved by the State of South Dakota.
-It meets the mandatory education requirement to start selling Long Term Care Insurance.
-No additional reporting fees!
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for licensed producers.

 This course is approved by the South Dakota Division of Insurance (ID 1276297).